Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-Warped product metrics with two homogeneous summands provide examples with $||A||=0.$ Examples with $||A|| > 0$ are given by non-trivial disc bundles which are associated to the following group diagrams.
-These are induced by the Hopf fibrations \cite{BesseEinstein}: $ $
+Warped product metrics with two homogeneous summands provide examples with $||A||=0.$ Examples with $||A|| > 0$ are given by the total spaces of non-trivial disc bundles which are induced by the Hopf fibrations, cf. \cite{BesseEinstein}.
+The following table, which lists the corresponding group diagrams and associated constants, is taken from \cite[Table 1]{BohmInhomEinstein}.

+The soliton potential $u$ will be assumed to be invariant under the action of $G$, $u=u(t),$ and $u(0)=0$ will be fixed.
+If $u$ satisfies the smoothness conditions \eqref{InitialConditionsPotentialFunction} and the functions $f_1,$ $f_2$ satisfy

+then the work of Buzano \cite{BuzanoInitialValueSolitons} implies that there is a unique local solution of the Ricci soliton equations with these initial conditions, and it extends the soliton potential and the metric smoothly over the singular orbit.

+\begin{remarkroman} The two summands case is also the set-up for B\"ohm's work \cite{BohmInhomEinstein, BohmNonCompactEinstein} on Einstein manifolds.
+In fact, the Lyapunov function \eqref{LyapunovForNonTrivialBundles} is motivated by B\"ohm's work.
+In contrast, B\"ohm's construction relies on the Poincar\'e-Bendixson theorem.
+In the Ricci soliton case, however, the extra degree of freedom of the soliton potential does not allow a similar reduction of the Ricci soliton equations to a planar ODE and a new proof is required, see remark \ref{RemarkConvergenceConeSolutions}.
+Conversely, the methods of section \ref{CompletenessTwoSummands} recover B\"ohm's non-compact Einstein manifolds. \end{remarkroman}